GSA/idmanagement.gov/_pages/contribute.md

 6. Click the **Create pull request** button.

-	The site administrators receive a notification about the new page, and they can revuew and publish the page.
+	The site administrators receive a notification about the new page, and they can review and publish the page.

 ## Edit a Page